Review of Blue Buffalo Wilderness

 Blue Buffalo Wilderness Rocky Mountain Recipe Adult Rabbit Dinner was selected to represent the other products in the line for this review.

 Blue Buffalo Wilderness Rocky Mountain Recipe Adult Rabbit Dinner

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Rabbit, chicken broth, chicken, turkey, potatoes, pea protein, flaxseed (source of omega 3 and 6 fatty acids), carrageenan, cassia gum, guar gum, potassium chloride, salt, choline chloride, zinc amino acid chelate, iron amino acid chelate, vitamin E supplement, copper amino acid chelate, manganese amino acid chelate, sodium selenite, thiamine mononitrate (vitamin B1), cobalt amino acid chelate, niacin supplement (vitamin B3), calcium pantothenate (vitamin B5), vitamin A supplement, riboflavin supplement (vitamin B2), biotin (vitamin B7), vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride (vitamin B6), vitamin D3 supplement, folic acid (vitamin B9)
+Ingredients: Rabbit, chicken broth, chicken, turkey, potatoes, pea protein, flaxseed, carrageenan, cassia gum, guar gum, potassium chloride, salt, choline chloride, zinc amino acid chelate, iron amino acid chelate, vitamin E supplement, copper amino acid chelate, manganese amino acid chelate, sodium selenite, thiamine mononitrate (vitamin B1), cobalt amino acid chelate, niacin supplement (vitamin B3), calcium pantothenate (vitamin B5), vitamin A supplement, riboflavin supplement (vitamin B2), biotin (vitamin B7), vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride (vitamin B6), vitamin D3 supplement, folic acid (vitamin B9)